 Realism In Figurative Painting

 What does it mean to paint the human figure in a realistic way?
-In this course students are encouraged to develop their paintings from sketches, photographs or found images, experimenting with a range of image manipulation techniques that artists use for translating these sources into figurative work...
+In this course you will develop paintings from sketches, photographs or found images, experimenting with a range of image manipulation techniques that artists use for translating these sources into figurative work...

 Taught by: Roger Gill.

 What does it mean to paint the human figure in a realistic way?
-In this course students are encouraged to develop their paintings from sketches, photographs or found images, experimenting with a range of image manipulation techniques that artists use for translating these sources into figurative work.
+In this course you will develop paintings from sketches, photographs or found images, experimenting with a range of image manipulation techniques that artists use for translating these sources into figurative work.